soup-bowl/chromeboard/README.md

 ![Chromeboard app demonstration](https://i.imgur.com/79EK6Hx.gif, "Chromeboard demo gif")

 # Installation

+[![Available on the Chrome Store][2]][1]

 The latest version release (0.3.2) is currently available in the Chrome store.
-[Click here to install](https://chrome.google.com/webstore/detail/fdnnlgfgjjjfafmdhkfndhnoboajdpom).

-[![Available on the Chrome Store][2]][1]

 To test the latest development build extension, installation is relatively simple: